 Sovereignty relates to the supreme legitimate authority in the country.
-The Queen is often referred to as ‘the Sovereign’ because she represents the authority of the nation although, once appointed, the Governor-General takes her place and becomes executive head of state exercising the constitutional authority of the nation subject to the legislative will of the Parliament.
+The King is often referred to as ‘the Sovereign’ because he represents the authority of the nation although, once appointed, the Governor-General takes his place and becomes executive head of state exercising the constitutional authority of the nation subject to the legislative will of the Parliament.

 Coats of Arms, Standards, Cyphers and Badges

 The names above are all connected with visual recognition of either place or person.
 They are each subtly different from the other and each has a history of hundreds of years.
 Those illustrated below are obviously, recent examples of a rich tradition.